UIUC-SINE/old_website/content/thesis/intro.md

 *Zitova, Flusser 2003* generalizes all image registration algorithms into 4 steps. [^2]  Note that certain algorithms omit some of these steps.

 1. **Feature detection** - Distinct features (points, edges, closed regions, intersections, corners, etc.) are detected in both images.
 These features may be represented by coordinates (intersections, corners, etc.), coordinate pairs (edges) or a more complex parameterization.
-This step is omitted in area based registration methods.
+This step is omitted in non-feature based registration methods.
 2. **Feature Matching** - Correspondence is established between features detected in the images.
 Feature similarity measures or feature positions within the images may be used to do this.
-This step is omitted in area based registration methods.
+This step is omitted in non-feature based registration methods.
-3. **Transform model estimation** - The parameters of the coordinate mapping function $f$ are computed using the previously matched features.
+3. **Transform model estimation** - In feature based methods, the parameters of the coordinate mapping function $f$ are computed using the previously matched features.
+In non-feature based methods, model parameters can be estimated from image statistics, iterative cost minimization, or image spectra, to name a few.
+This step is where most variability between registration methods lies.
 4. **Image transformation** - The sensed image is transformed using the estimated parameters and optionally fused with the template image.
 Interpolation may be necessary if the mapping function contains non-integer coordinates.

 In the next section, I highlight some classical and/or popular contemporary image registration methods and the domains in which they are applied.